axonivy/docker-samples/ivy-sso-saml/README.md

 # Axon.ivy Engine integration SSO with SAML

 This demo shows how to integrate the Axon.ivy Engine in a SSO enviornment which is using SAML.
-Apache http is used as reverse proxy and authentication point whereas Keycloak is acting as SAML 2.0 ID Provider.
+Apache httpd is used as reverse proxy and authentication point whereas Keycloak is acting as SAML 2.0 ID Provider.

 This demo follows all recommendations according setting up Apache httpd as